Loaded language

-Loaded language (also known as loaded terms, strong emotive language, high-inference language and language-persuasive techniques) is rhetoric used to influence an audience by using words and phrases with strong connotations.
+Loaded language is rhetoric used to influence an audience by using words and phrases with strong connotations.
 This type of language is very often made vague to more effectively invoke an emotional response and/or exploit stereotypes.
 Loaded words and phrases have significant emotional implications and involve strongly positive or negative reactions beyond their literal meaning.

 Definition

-Loaded terms, also called emotive or ethical words, were clearly described by Charles Stevenson.
+Loaded terms, also known as emotive or ethical words, were clearly described by Charles Stevenson.
 He noticed that there are words that do not merely describe a possible state of affairs.
-"Terrorist" is not used only to refer to a person who commits specific actions with a specific intent.
-Words such as "torture" or "freedom" carry with them something more than a simple description of a concept or an action.
+Terrorist is not used only to refer to a person who commits specific actions with a specific intent.
+Words such as torture and freedom carry with them something more than a simple description of a concept or an action.
 They have a "magnetic" effect, an imperative force, a tendency to influence the interlocutor's decisions.
-They are strictly bound to moral values leading to value judgments and potentially triggering specific emotions.
+They are strictly bound to moral values leading to value judgements and potentially triggering specific emotions.
 For this reason, they have an emotive dimension.
-In the modern psychological terminology, we can say that these terms carry "emotional valence", as they presuppose and generate a value judgment that can lead to an emotion.
+In the modern psychological terminology, we can say that these terms carry "emotional valence", as they presuppose and generate a value judgement that can lead to an emotion.

 The appeal to emotion is in contrast to an appeal to logic and reason.
 Authors R. Malcolm Murray and Nebojša Kujundžić distinguish "prima facie reasons" from "considered reasons" when discussing this.
 An emotion, elicited via emotive language, may form a prima facie reason for action, but further work is required before one can obtain a considered reason.

-Emotive arguments and loaded language are particularly persuasive because they exploit the human weakness for acting immediately based upon an emotional response, without such further considered judgment.
-Due to such potential for emotional complication, it is generally advised to avoid loaded language in argument or speech when fairness and impartiality is one of the goals.
+Emotive arguments and loaded language are particularly persuasive because they exploit the human weakness for acting immediately based upon an emotional response, without such further considered judgement.
+Due to such potential for emotional complication, it is generally advisable to avoid loaded language in argument or speech when fairness and impartiality is one of the goals.
 Anthony Weston, for example, admonishes students and writers: "In general, avoid language whose only function is to sway the emotions".